sigasi/sigasi_insights/content/tech/generate-vhdl-documentation-sigasi.md

 ## Conclusion

 We developed an easy but powerful alternative for DoxyGen.
 It is very easy to get started with, and encourages good practices.
 So I invite you to **try this out yourself**.
-Even with a [starter] license, you can open the [Documenation Preview View][/manual/views#documentation].
+Even with a {{< starter >}} license, you can open the [Documenation Preview View][/manual/views#documentation].
 You can also export a pdf.
 But this pdf will have a watermark, and the diagrams will be missing.